mmenestret/mmenestret.github.io/_posts/2018-09-28-Haskell-setup.md

 Feel free to contact me if anything needs to be corrected or if you feel so :).

 Happy Haskelling !

+---

+___Edit__: I felt like Haskell Language Server was taking a lot of memory and... [indeed it does]((https://github.com/haskell/haskell-ide-engine/issues/665)).
+I hope it's gonna be fixed soon, in the meantime, you can desactivate and reactivate it in your _VS Code_ extensions when it gets too greedy...